TheOdinProject/curriculum/javascript/async-apis/APIs.md

 ### APIs

-Servers that are created for serving data for external use (in websites or apps) are often referred to as `API`s or ['Application Programming Interfaces'](https://www.youtube.com/watch?v=s7wmiS2mSXY).
+Servers that are created for serving data for external use (in websites or apps) are often referred to as APIs or ['Application Programming Interfaces'](https://www.youtube.com/watch?v=s7wmiS2mSXY).

 There are multiple ways of requesting data from an API, but all of them basically do the same thing.
 For the most part, APIs are accessed through URLs, and the specifics of how to query these URLs change based on the specific service you are using.
 For example, the OpenWeatherMap API has several types of data that you can request.
 To get the current weather in a specific location, you need to request data from this URL: